RobsonTrasel/RobsonTrasel/README.md

 :books: I’m currently learning everything as possible.

-:outbox_tray: 2022 Goals: create a new project and find a new job.
+:outbox_tray: 2022 Goals: Participate in a project and find a new job.